 Fair Access to Science and Technology Research

-FASTR, or Fair Access to Science and Technology Research, was introduced into both houses of Congress on February 14, 2013; it was reintroduced in March 2015, and on July 29th, 2015, a US Senate panel approved FASTR.
+FASTR, or Fair Access to Science and Technology Research, was originally introduced into both houses of Congress on February 14, 2013; it was reintroduced in March 2015, and on July 29th, 2015, a US Senate panel approved FASTR.
 The bill builds upon the success of the NIH Public Access Policy by extending public access to research funded by other U.S. government agencies.
-It was introduced in the Senate by John Cornyn (R-TX) and Ron Wyden (D-OR), and in the House by Mike Doyle (D-PA), Zoe Lofgren (D-CA), and Kevin Yoder (R-KS).

 Like its predecessor bill, Federal Research Public Access Act, FASTR would provide open access to research funded by agencies of the U.S. government that spend at least $100 million per year on research, and carry this out through having authors provide their peer-reviewed manuscripts through open access repositories within six months.
-In both bills, repositories could be hosted by an agency, or agencies could request that authors deposit in institutional or subject-based repositories.
+Repositories could be hosted by an agency, or agencies could request that authors deposit in institutional or subject-based repositories.

 What is new in this bill is that it calls for common deposit procedures among agencies; for formats that enable productive reuse, such as computational analysis; and for examining the potential of open licensing for the papers, to enable reuse by the public.

 The bill would reinforce the requirements of the White House Directive, requiring open access to research funded by agencies like the Department of Defense, the Department of Energy, the Department of Health and Human Services, the Department of Transportation, the National Aeronautics and Space Administration, the National Endowment for the Humanities, and the National Science Foundation.